Cain's Fed chances in peril as fourth Republican opposes Trump pick

 If all of the Senate's Democrats and the two independents aligned with them were to vote against Cain, he would fall short of the majority support he needs.

+ABC News, citing sources familiar with the matter, said late on Thursday that Cain was expected to withdraw his name from consideration in the coming days.
+Cain declined comment on the report.

 Senators Mitt Romney, Lisa Murkowski and Cory Gardner, all Republicans, have each reportedly said they would vote against Cain if he is nominated.
-Senate Majority Leader Mitch McConnell on Thursday withheld comment on whether he would support Cain, saying he will wait to see "who is actually nominated."
+Senate Majority Leader Mitch McConnell withheld comment on Thursday on whether he would support Cain, saying he would wait to see "who is actually nominated."

 Economists and critics have expressed concerns about loyalists of Republican Trump serving on the traditionally nonpartisan central bank.